 If I may offer some advice

 1. Don’t give up if the bread doesn’t turn out the way you want it.
-Sourdough artisan bread really takes a lot of practice and patience.
+Sourdough artisan bread takes a lot of practice and patience.

 2. Practice with the same recipe over and over and take note each time so you can find out what works and what doesn’t